UnifierHQ/unifier-stoat/README.md

 > [!IMPORTANT]
 > On October 1, 2025, Revolt rebranded to Stoat.
 To reflect this, we've changed the modifier's name as well.
 >
-> For technical reasons, the modifier's ID will still be `revolt-support`.
+> For technical reasons, the modifier's ID will still be `revolt`.

 ## What is this?
 This is a plugin for Unifier which allows it to work on Stoat, a Discord alternative.
 This plugin manages the Stoat